EfrainAD/100-Days-of-JavaScript/README.md

    <li>And becareful to not assume to fast about error messages.
 I didn't relize why, was throwing me an error.
 I relized when I looked at the line making it.</li>
    <li>input type="number" do not take , when you trying to pass them a value</li>
 </ol>

+## Day ThirtyEight

+<p>I think I did better with this one then last one.
+And I think this one more readable too</p>